wesleycamargo/azure-docs.pt-br/articles/security-center/security-center-onboarding.md

 ## <a name="upgrade-an-azure-subscription"></a>Atualizar uma assinatura do Azure
 Para atualizar todas as assinaturas para a camada Standard:
-1. No menu principal da Central de Segurança, selecione **Integração**.
+1. No menu principal da Central de Segurança, selecione **Integração à segurança avançada**.
 2. Em **Integração à segurança avançada**, a Central de Segurança lista as assinaturas qualificadas para a integração.
 Você pode atualizar todas as assinaturas listadas selecionando **Aplicar plano Standard**.

   ![Atualizar todas as assinaturas][1]